mchong6/MNIST-classifier-in-SystemVerilog/README.md

 # MNIST-classifier-in-SystemVerilog

 Implementation of a simple 2 layer Neural network to classify a digit.
-Weights are truncated to integers for easily multiplication in hardware.
+Weights are truncated to integers for easy multiplication in hardware.

 Hardware used:
 Altera Cyclone IV FPGA